 Please click AUGUST MUSINGS to view letter from (DG) Chris Firth

 We are people of action in District 1100, making a difference in our communities in Gloucestershire, Worcestershire, Herefordshire, Bristol, Swindon and parts of Monmouthshire, Somerset and Wiltshire.

-Our very lively District has 63 active clubs and over 1,700 members, all serving their communities and having great fun at the same time.
+Our very lively District has 63 active clubs and almost 1,800 members, all serving their communities and having great fun at the same time.
 We pride ourselves on having a diverse membership: men and women, young and senior, from different walks of life, nationalities and faiths all serving together and with common values.

 So, if you are looking to have fun meeting new people and getting actively involved in your local community, there is an increasingly wide variety of options.
 These can include attending traditional club meetings to enjoy friendship, listening to stimulating speakers on topical issues and assisting local or international humanitarian projects.